SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

 **Example:**

- Two lines with the same name "Production Line" (the profile name " - Line Profile" will not be taken into account) are assigned to the same site.
+ Two lines with the same name "Production Line" (the profile name "Line Profile" will not be taken into account) are assigned to the same site.
 One line is subordinate to an area.

 * Site: "Darmstadt Hall 2"
   * Line: "Production Line"